bingx1990/bingx1990.github.io/_news/lda_accept.md

 related_posts: false
 ---

-Our paper [A New Regression Lens on Multi-Class Classification](https://arxiv.org/pdf/2402.14260) has been accepted by **Bernoulli**.
+Our paper [A New Regression Lens on Multi-Class Classification](https://arxiv.org/pdf/2402.14260) has been accepted by *Bernoulli*, 2026+.
 It develops a new flexible regression framework for handling multi-class classification tasks.